Global Citizenship & Human Dignity

 • Begin to understand how to facilitate important conversations with peers through the lens of diversity, inclusion, and mutual respect.

-Each semester, Fraternity & Sorority Programs hosts an antiracist book club.
+Each semester, Fraternity & Sorority Programs hosts a book club.
 Our book club is a fantastic way to discover new reading material, support authors, and maintain connections.

 Fall 2024 Book Club

-One of our core areas of focus is curating mental health resources for/by the BIPOC (Black, Indigenous, and People of Color) community.
+One of our core areas of focus is curating mental health resources.

 Delegation at the National Black Greek Leadership Conference (NBGLC), the National Cultural Greek Leadership Conference (NCGLC), and the Out & Greek Institute for LGBT & Ally Fraternity & Sorority Leaders